 After their training, the two men wrestled for the Pro Wrestling Federation, an independent promotion run by George South and Gary Sabaugh.
 They put on wrestling shows throughout North Carolina, South Carolina, West Virginia, and Virginia.
 Bobby and Nelson would wrestle as the Knight Brothers, calling themselves the Harlem Knights.

 Working for the PWF allowed Bobby and Nelson to cut their teeth in the business.
 George became their mentor.
 He taught the Harlem Knights tag team combinations and how to polish up their in-ring skills.
 George even encouraged the two men to look into wrestling in Memphis.
-George knew the business there and thought that good things could happen for the Harlem Knights in the USWA.
+George knew the business there and thought those good things could happen for the Harlem Knights in the USWA.

 However, there was a downside in working for the PWF.
 Other than some gas money expenditure from time to time, Bobby and Nelson flat out didn’t get paid.